la2050/archive/_projects/2018/resilientla-building-healthy-individuals-organizations-and-communities.md

    4. Cultivate a community of practice comprised of practitioners, strategists, innovators, and activists.
 category_metrics:
   - Resilient communities
+category_other:
+  - LA is the best place to PLAY
+  - LA is the healthiest place to CONNECT
 body_class: lime

 ---